 Bariatric Surgical Treatment

-Obesity can lead to many chronic diseases and disabilities, even premature death.
+Obesity is a medical condition in which excess body fat can lead to many chronic diseases and disabilities, even premature death.
 Illnesses associated with obesity include heart disease, diabetes, hypertension, gallbladder disease, sleep apnea and depression.
+Severe obesity, sometimes known as "morbid obesity," is defined as being 100 pounds or 100 percent above ideal body weight.
 After surgery, as a healthy weight is achieved, many of these conditions, called "co-morbidities," disappear.

 WHEN SHOULD SURGERY BE CONSIDERED?

 The long-term success rate of non-surgical programs for the morbidly obese are less than 5 percent.
 When combined with lifestyle changes such as an exercise routine and healthy eating, surgical procedures are one of the most effective long-term treatment options for permanent weight loss in the morbidly obese.
 People with a body mass index (BMI) higher than 40, or those with an obesity-related medical condition and a BMI higher than 35, may be candidates for bariatric surgery.